 Each road sector is related to a weather station, while each weather station, in turn, is related to a given rainfall zone.
-In this manner the above-mentioned rainfall data were made available for the study.
+In this manner the above mentioned rainfall data were made available for the study.

 The accident data used consist of the following:

-1. The road sector of the accident.

-2. Weather conditions at the location of the accident in terms of rainfall or no-rainfall.

-3. The wetness condition of the road-surface at the time and place of the accident in terms of wet or dry.

-4. Date and actual time of the accident.

-5. The number of passenger cars, lorries and other vehicles involved in the accident.
+- The road sector of the accident.
+Weather conditions at the location of the accident in terms of rainfall or no-rainfall. - 3.
+The condition of the road-surface at the time and place of the accident in terms of wet or dry. - 4.
+Date and actual time of the accident. - The number of passenger cars, lorries and other vehicles involved in the accident.

-4.2.
-Data processing
+Data Processing

-The investigation data have been processed essentially in three phases: 1a.
-The accidents are classified according to the skidding-resistance- class of the road sector where they occurred.
-It was found that the month, sometimes even the year, in which the accident took place, was always important.
+The investigation data have been processed essentially in three phases:

-Accidents on dry road-surfaces are placed in the highest skidding resistance class 9, whereas accidents occurring during rainfall are assigned to the class wet-road-surface skidding resistance.
-If there was no rainfall at the time of the accident, and the road-surface, however, was wet, the accident was related to the highest skidding resistance class 9.
-In addition to this, all accidents occurring on wet road-surfaces, but not during rain, are sub-divided into different classes of wet skidding resistance.
+The accidents are classified according to the skidding resistance class of the road sector where they occurred.
+Accidents on dry road-surfaces are placed in the highest skidding resistance class 9, whereas accidents occurring during rainfall are assigned to the class of wet road surface skidding resistance.
+If there was no rainfall at the time of the accident, but the road-surface was wet, the accident was related to the highest skidding resistance class 9.
+In addition to this, all accidents occurring on wet road-surfaces, but not during rain, are subdivided into different classes of wet skidding resistance.
 In this way it was possible to make a comparison between accidents occurring on a wet road-surface during rainfall and accidents occurring on a wet road-surface, when no rain was falling.

-When an accident occurred on a sector of a double-lane road, the driving-direction being unknown, it was assigned on a 50-50% basis, to each of the skidding resistance classes of both part-sectors.
+When an accident occurred on a sector of a double-lane road, the driving-direction being unknown, it was assigned on a 50-50% basis, to each of the skidding resistance classes of both part sectors.
 The passenger cars, goods vehicles and the total number of vehicles, involved in the accident, were also related individually to the skidding resistance class established.

+1b.
+The accidents were also divided according to the class of volume per hour of the time at which the accident took place.
+If the accident occurred on a sector of a double-lane road, the direction of driving being unknown, it was again assigned on a 50-50% basis to the volume per hour classes of both part sectors.
+The passenger cars, lorries and total number of vehicles involved in the accident were again related individually to the volume per hour class established.